M9star/Tomato-detection-using-ML-/Readme.md

 ## Introduction

 ## What are we doing
+- To reduce the labour shortage on tomato harvesting.

 ## Base Research Papers
 1. K. N. T. H. a.
 M. I. Hiroaki Yaguchi, "Development of An Autonomous Tomato Harvesting Robot with," International Conference on Intelligent Robots and Systems (IROS), 2016.